Pembrolizumab + Chemotherapy for Bile Duct Cancer

 The trial protocol does not specify if you need to stop taking your current medications.
 However, if you are on certain treatments like systemic steroids or immunosuppressive therapy, you may need to adjust them before starting the trial.
 It's best to discuss your specific medications with the trial team.

-What makes the drug pembrolizumab combined with chemotherapy unique for bile duct cancer?
+What evidence suggests that pembrolizumab with chemotherapy could be effective for bile duct cancer?

 Hop Tran Cao, MD